permafrost-dev/vue-ray/README.md

 ### Installing

-When using in a Vue 3 project, import the package:
+When using in a Vue 3 project, you may optionally install the plugin globally in your `main.js` or `app.js` file.
+This is primarily useful if you want to cusomize the connection settings for the package.

 ```js
 import { RayPlugin } from 'vue-ray';